Pollinator-friendly planting brings Jubilee Gardens to life

 75 Years On: Jubilee Gardens and the Festival of Britain

 On 1 May 1951 the Festival of Britain opened to the public – a bold, hopeful moment for a country rebuilding after the Second World War.
-Today, as we mark its 75th anniversary, it’s worth remembering that Jubilee Gardens stood right at the heart of that story.
+Today, as we mark its 75th anniversary, it’s worth remembering that Jubilee Gardens stood right at the heart of the Festival of Britain story.

 Credit: All images – Southbank Centre Archives